lydell/js-tokens/README.md

 fn(a+b)/2/g.toString();
 ```

 The first line contains a regex, but js-tokens thinks it’s division just like on the next line.
 In both cases js-tokens looks back one token and sees `)`.
-It’s way more to have math code like `(a + b) / 2 / g` than putting a regex literal directly after control flow.
+It’s way more common to have math code like `(a + b) / 2 / g` than putting a regex literal directly after control flow structures.

-For all the ambigouos tokens `)`, `}`, `++` and `--` js-tokens always division since it is more likely.
+For all the ambigouos tokens `)`, `}`, `++` and `--`, js-tokens always matches division since it is more likely.
 See [“When parsing Javascript, what determines the meaning of a slash?” on StackOverflow][stackoverflow-slash] for more details.

 ### NumericLiteral